Testing the unitarity of the light neutrino mixing matrix: Conclusions

 We have proposed a strategy to probe the unitarity of the PMNS matrix using $W$ boson pair production at collider experiments.
 At electron-positron and muon colliders, the key observable is the ratio of the $\ell^+_\alpha\ell^-_\alpha \to W^+W^-$ ($\alpha =e,\,\mu$) cross section to its SM prediction: any non-zero value of the flavor-diagonal non-unitarity parameters $\delta_\alpha$ spoils the gauge cancellation between $s$- and $t$-channel amplitudes, inducing an anomalous energy growth in the cross section at energies below the mass threshold of the new heavy states responsible for the loss of unitarity in the mixing matrix.
 At hadron colliders, the same effect can be investigated by analyzing the inverse process, $p p \to W^+ W^- \to \ell^+_\alpha\ell^-_\alpha jj$ ($\alpha =e,\,\mu,\,\tau$).
 Thus, our strategy enables hadron colliders to probe possible unitarity-violating effects in the $\tau$ sector, which are inaccessible at experimental facilities based on electron or muon initial states.

+The results obtained for the flavor-diagonal non-unitarity parameters at a 95\% confidence level are summarized in Table~\ref{tab:future colliders}.
+We remark that the applicability of our method is set by the mass of the lightest new state $N$.
+For the lepton-collider projections this means $M_N \gg \sqrt{s}$, ranging from $M_N \gg 350$~GeV (FCC-ee benchmark) to $M_N \gg 10$~TeV (muon collider BM2).
+For the hadron-collider bounds, instead, the relevant constraint is $M_N \gg m_{\ell\ell}^{\rm max}$, which is typically of the TeV order at HL-LHC and about 10 TeV at the FCC-hh.

-The results obtained for the flavor-diagonal non-unitarity parameters at a 95\% confidence level are summarised in Table~\ref{tab:future colliders}.
-Taken at face value, these bounds show that the proposed method can indeed complement, and potentially even outclass, the results of electroweak precision measurements especially in the electron and tau sectors.
+Taken at face value, the bounds in Table~\ref{tab:future colliders} show that the proposed method can indeed complement, and potentially even outclass, the results of electroweak precision measurements especially in the electron and tau sectors.
 The extent to which loop corrections, background processes and detector effects will affect the proposed method will require a case-by-case dedicated study, which goes beyond the scope of this paper.